 - Show Name/Username.
-(Name/Username) Displays name or username after logging in.
+Displays name or username after logging in.

 - Show Profile Link.
 (Yes/No) Show a link to the User Profile page after logging in.

 - Display Labels.
-Choose text or icons to display the field labels.
-Default is icons.
+(Icons/Text) Choose icons or text to display the field labels.

 - Show Title.
 (Show/Hide) Show or hide module title on display.
 Note: Effect will depend on the module style (chrome) in the template.

 - Position.
 You may select a module position from the list of pre-defined positions or enter your own module position by typing the name in the field and pressing enter.

 - Status.
 (Published/Unpublished/Trashed) The published status of the module.

 - Start Publishing.
 Date and time to start publishing.
 Use this field if you want to enter content ahead of time and then have it published automatically at a future time.